Sandipkushwaha20/netflix_gpt/README.md

  - Created Redux Store with userSlice
  - Implemented Sign out
  - Update Profile
+ - BugFix: Sign up user displayName and profile picture update
+ - Bugfix: if the user is not logged in, Redirect /browse to Login Page and vice-versa
+ - Unsubscibe to the onAuthSatateChanged callback
+ - Add all the hardcoded values to the cnstants file
  - Fetch from TMDB Movies
+ -

  # Features